venkatadj/deep_learning/Co-learning-lounge/Computer_Vision/Reame.md

 ![](images/computer_vision_logo.jpg)

+- Challenges of Computer Vision

+    - One reason is that we don’t have a strong grasp of how human vision works.
+    - Studying biological vision requires an understanding of the perception organs like the eyes, as well as the                 interpretation of the perception within the brain.
+    - A given object may be seen from any direction, in any lighting conditions, with any type of occlusion from other             objects, and so on.
+A true vision system must be able to “see” in any of an infinite number of scenes and still be           able to extract something meaningful.

 - What is Deep Learning?

   Just like we use our brains to identify patterns and classify various types of information, deep learning algorithms can     be taught to accomplish the same tasks for machines.

    Example:
    Automatic car driving system is a good example of deep learning.